SPT-Mod-Dev/SPT-Mod-Dev/README.md

  - Focus 'Heavy Industry' time reduced from 70 to 35 days
  - Focus 'PC of Mortar Armament' time increased from 35 to 70 days
  - Focus' Merge Tank and Materiel Plants' time reduced from 70 to 35 days

+#### USA
+ - Decision 'Establish the Greenland Patrol' poliitcal power cost 50->0
+ - Decision 'Establish the Greenland Patrol' may now be taken if anyone annexes Greenland

 ### 3.14.16 La Vida Loca